SyncfusionExamples/ej2-schedule-airfarecalendar/README.md

 ## Running

-The application is configured with `browser-sync`, and so that it will serve the web application directly in your default browser.

-Finally, you can use the below `npm` script to run the web application.
+Finally, you can now use the below `npm` script to run the web application.

 ```
 npm start
 ```

+As this application is configured with `browser-sync`, therefore it will serve the web application directly in your default browser.